adamendvy89/openxpress/README.md

     cargo build
     cargo run
     ```

-For more examples and details, you can visit the [OpenXpress GitHub repository](https://github.com/adamendvy89/openxpress).

 ## How to Use the OpenXpress Client App

 Follow these instructions to download, extract, and run the OpenXpress builder app: